-Even though Troy Kenneth Aikman was born in Cerritos, California, his family moved to Henryetta, Oklahoma, where he become an All-State high school quarterback.
+Even though Troy Kenneth Aikman was born in Cerritos, California, his family moved to Henryetta, Oklahoma, where he earned All-State honors as a quarterback and won a state championship in typing, yes typing, at Henryetta High School.
 He chose to attend the University of Oklahoma and started as a true freshman under Barry Switzer.

 He played for two seasons in Norman before suffering a season-ending ankle injury against the Miami Hurricanes.
 The backup, Jamelle Holieway, would eventually take the team to the National Championship in 1985 and keep the starting role.
 So Aikman decided to transfer back home to California and play for UCLA.